DataSketches/sketches-misc/docs/MemoryPerformance.md

 This means the compiler does not have to decide between two subclasses of the interface.
 This resulted in about a 10% improvement in speed.

-The biggest change is making the internal methods static, which achieved an additional 50% improvement in performance.
+The biggest change is making the internal methods static (IAS), which achieved an additional 50% improvement in performance.
 At this point the performance is comparable to the direct calls to unsafe.
 So the JIT compiler is effectively removing the method calls and the assert statements.
 (I proved this with additional tests not shown.)

-The challenge now is to figure out how to modify the Memory package to take advantage of this when speed is really important, and not sacrifice the nice features that the package provides.
+Because of this, the Memory package, as of 0.8.0 has been updated to allow users to take advantage of static direct access to the Unsafe methods.

 ## Running the Code